hddifent/name-generator/README.md

 Created by Preuk R.

-Includes only source codes and assets.
-Compatable with Unity Engine.
+For use with Unity Engine.

+Sound effects are removed.
+Please open the scene and edit the AudioControl component before attempting to compile.

 To display emojis, make sure to set a fall back TextMeshPro Text Asset in Project Setting.